jmscudder/COVID/index.md

 ![](Vaccinations.png)

 >The current total number of first round vaccinations represents to 13 people out of every 20 in the state of Ohio having begun their vaccination sequence.
->This is 64.88 percent of the population of Ohio.
+>This is 64.89 percent of the population of Ohio.

->Currently fully vaccinated (2 weeks past a second dose) are: 7,033,551 people, who received their second round vaccination on or before Apr 26 2023.
+>Currently fully vaccinated (2 weeks past a second dose) are: 7,034,587 people, who received their second round vaccination on or before May 03 2023.
 >This represents 60.12 percent of the population of Ohio.

->Currently up to date with bivalent boosters are: 1,855,542 people, who received their second booster dose on or before Apr 26 2023.
+>Currently up to date with bivalent boosters are: 1,861,797 people, who received their second booster dose on or before May 03 2023.
->This represents 15.86 percent of the population of Ohio.
+>This represents 15.91 percent of the population of Ohio.

 ### Archival: Testing
 **These figures cannot be updated as Ohio Dept. of Health is no longer reporting testing data.**